 Students with a German Abitur or bachelor's degree:

 As a student with a German Abitur or bachelor's degree, you submit your application via AlmaWeb.
+You will find further instructions on the central page on online applications.

 For a master's programme, additional documents must be submitted in advance.
 On the basis of these documents, the aptitude commission will check whether you meet the requirements for the admission to the course of study.
 Further information and the deadlines can be found on the websites of our courses of study.